FriedbergLab/GOThresher/README.md

 1. ```$ gothresher -cprot 100 -i ExampleData/goa_exampleYeast.gaf ExampleData/goa_exampleDicty.gaf -a C -WCTHRESHp 2 -recal 1```

-This command reads from two input files - one for yeast and the other for dicty.
+This command reads two input files - one for yeast and the other for dicty.
 The `-a C` only selects the annotations which are "CCO".
 The `-WCTHRESHp` argument specifies that the Wyatt Clark Threshold is a 2 percentile, which means all annotations having a Wyatt Clark Information